There are several reasons why coverage would end on an employee and/or dependents.

 *Dropping a spouse's coverage during the annual Benefit Choice Period in anticipation of a divorce, civil union partnership dissolution or legal separation will result in the spouse losing coverage effective July 1st.
 The spouse will be eligible for COBRA only once the divorce, dissolution or legal separation actually occurs.
 Spouses whose coverage was terminated due to a divorce, dissolution or legal separation must contact CMS COBRA Division office within 60 days of the event in order to be offered COBRA coverage.

-Extension of COBRA benefits can be found in the Member Handbook on page 31.
+Extension of COBRA benefits can be found in the Member Handbook.